hl7dk/kl-gateway/input/pagecontent/index.md

 ##### Validation
 - Follow-up observations refer to the citizen included in the report
-- Follow-up observations refer to one or more conditions or planned interventions included in the report
+- Follow-up observations refer to one or more conditions included in the report
 - Follow-up observations have a timestamp for the observation
 - Follow-up observations have a valid follow-up code according to FSIII (Resultat af opfølgning)